jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/05_Customizing_Your_Build.md

 As mentioned in the "[Initializing Your Build Environment](./04_Initializing_Your_Build_Environment.md)" section, the `local.conf` file gets augmented with AGL configuration fragments based on how you execute the `aglsetup.sh` script.
-You can see those fragments at the end the configuration file.
+You can see those fragments at the end of the configuration file.

 Even though your build should work fine after running the `aglsetup.sh` script, you might consider editing your `local.conf` file to use one or more of the